charliegerard/myo-web-bluetooth.js/README.md

 * Turn on your bluetooth.
 * Visit [this page](https://charliegerard.github.io/myo-web-bluetooth.js/index.html)
 * Click on the 'Connect' button.
-* If no device is recognized, make sure the name of your Myo is the default one ("My Myo").
+* If no device is recognised, make sure the name of your Myo is the same one as me ("Myo").
-* If the gestures are not recognized, make sure you execute the 'sync' gesture before connecting.
+* If the gestures are not recognised, make sure you execute the 'sync' gesture before connecting.

 ### How to use: